justeslam/offsec2/checklists/mail.md

 - Enumeration
 	- Check for valid users
-	- Try valid usernames elsewhere, perhaps username as their password
+	- Try valid usernames elsewhere
+		- Perhaps username as their password
+		- Non-person names ran through rule list for password

 - Exploits
 	- Haven't done in 200+ boxes so far (remotely)